 The O&M base will bring increased social benefit to the local area both in terms of employment opportunities but also in terms of the development of the O&M base itself which has been undertaken by local contractors Pert Bruce.

 Seagreen is building a new substation at Tealing which will receive the electricity generated by the wind farm for conversion up to 400kV for onward transmission on the national electricity transmission system.

-The construction of the substation will lead to numerous opportunities not only in the actual construction but also in the fabrication of the component parts.
+The construction of the substation has led to numerous opportunities not only in the actual construction but also in the fabrication of the component parts.

 In addition, local people and businesses have benefitted from opportunities such as the provision of plant and materials and other services such as accommodation and food for the site operatives.

 The electricity generated by the Seagreen turbines is transmitted via subsea export cables to a landfall at Carnoustie.
 Once ashore, the electricity is then transmitted from Carnoustie to our new Tealing substation via underground cables for a distance of approximately 19km.

 The installation of the underground cables is undertaken by various specialised machines including directional drilling equipment where the cables need to pass road, rail or other sensitive areas.

 The use of this technology enabled the installation of the cables with the minimum of disruption.

 The installation of the cable will also provide significant employment and business opportunities.